 Vitamin B refers to not one, but eight different vitamins.
 All B vitamins play a role in converting food into energy in the body.
-Each vitamin also has a unique role in a person’s health.
+Each vitamin also has a unique role in a person’s good health.

 Vitamin B-complex supplements include all of the essential B vitamins in one pill.
 Some contain 100% of the recommended daily allowance (RDA) of every B vitamin.
 Others contain higher doses of some or all of these vitamins.

 Many people get all the vitamin B they need from a varied, balanced diet.
 However, others may benefit from taking a vitamin B-complex supplement.

 If a product contains the vitamin B complex, it should have some of each of the following:

 - Vitamin B1 – thiamin.
 Vitamin B1 is vital to the healthy growth and function of organs, including the brain and heart.

 - Vitamin B2 – riboflavin.
 The body needs vitamin B2 to break down fats and drugs.

 - Vitamin B5 – pantothenic acid.
 Vitamin B5 is essential for the health of the brain and nervous system.

 - Vitamin B6 – pyridoxine.
 Vitamin B6 helps the body make new red blood cells, which carry oxygen throughout the body.
 It also helps keep the immune system strong.

 - Vitamin B7 – biotin.
 Biotin is essential for healthy hair, nails, and nerve function.

 Adequate levels of B12also prevent pernicious anemia, which is a deficiency of this nutrient.

 Many B-complex supplements contain about 100% of the RDA of each of the eight B vitamins.

 However, some contain very high levels of certain B vitamins.
 Before taking a high-dose supplement, talk with a doctor.

 The following are RDAs for each of the B vitamins, in milligrams (mg) or micrograms (mcg), according to The National Institutes of Health